Raffinert/AlephMapper/README.md

 - Methods must be **static** and be member of a **partial static class**
 - Supported only simple lambda-bodied or return methods
-- Dos not have circilar references detection for method calls
+- Does not have circilar method call detection and protection.
+Be careful.

 ## 🔄 Migration from Other Mappers